whamcloud/Online-Help/docs/Install_Guide/Pkg_Guide.md

 to users.

 - **managed:** A boolean.
-If true, servers using this profile will be fully managed by ML, including the creation and modification of filesystems.
-If false, servers using this profile will only be able to report monitoring data to ML.
+If true, servers using this profile will be fully managed by IML, including the creation and modification of filesystems.
+If false, servers using this profile will only be able to report monitoring data to IML.

 ## Installing a server profile

-1. Copy your profile to the ML management server, e.g. copy `myprofile.json` to `/tmp/`
+1. Copy your profile to the IML management server, e.g. copy `myprofile.json` to `/tmp/`
 2. Register your profile using `chroma-config profile register /tmp/myprofile.json`
 3. Remove `myprofile.json`, as it has now been loaded into the database.